lgestin/generative_dl_toy_experiements/README.md

 - **Theoretical Grounding**: VAEs have a solid theoretical foundation based on the variational inference framework and Bayesian principles.

 Cons:
-- **Quality of sample**: Usually samples are less sharp and detailed.
-(Reconstruction loss in output domain alongside with gaussian prior usually causes this).
+- **Quality of sample**: Samples can be less sharp and detailed.
+(Reconstruction loss in output domain alongside with Gaussian prior are responsible for this).
 However the reconstruction loss can be replaced / improved by using a Discriminator network and train the whole system as a GAN.

 In this implementation we used
 - For the unconditional case: Prior $\mathcal{N}(0, I)$
-- For the conditional case: A gaussian conditional prior.
+- For the conditional case: A Gaussian conditional prior.
 Another network is trained to predict the parameters of the prior distribution, which the encoder is asked to match as best as it can via the KL term

 ## 3. Diffusion models

-Diffusion models is another type of Generative models.
+Diffusion models are another type of Generative models.
 They work in two phases.
-The *forward* process, which gradually corrupts training data with gaussian noise, and the *reverse process* which uses a neural network to predict what noise was added at a given step (equivalent to predicting the original data).
-In other words, a model is trained to gradually denoise input, which was manually gradually corrupted until it can be considered gaussian noise.
+The *forward* process, which gradually corrupts training data with Gaussian noise, and the *reverse process* which uses a neural network to predict what noise was added at a given step (equivalent to predicting the original data).
+In other words, a model is trained to gradually denoise input, which was manually gradually corrupted until it can be considered Gaussian noise.

 Pros:
 - **Training stability**: Diffusion models are also easy to train, they don't suffer from mode collapse.